 Registry Instrument has the meaning given to it in the ECNL.

+Related Body Corporate has the meaning given to it in the Corporations Act.

+Related Downstream or Upstream Service Provider means a Related Entity or Downstream or Upstream Service business unit established under Operating Requirement 5.6.2 which supplies or proposes to supply a Downstream or Upstream Service.

+Related Entity means a Related Body Corporate of the ELNO or a Related Party.

+Related Party means the ELNO’s principals, shareholders, directors, officers, employees or agents.

 Replacement Cost Value means an amount calculated annually as the actual cost to replace the total assets of an ELNO, disclosed in the ELNO’s audited financial statements and reports for the last Financial Year, at their pre-loss condition.

 Representative means a Subscriber who acts on behalf of a Client.

-Responsible Subscriber means a Subscriber that, following Lodgment, is liable for Lodgment Fees incurred and is responsible for the resolution of requisitions issued by the Registrar for a Lodgment Case.

-Risk Assessment means a Document identifying, analysing and evaluating risks to an ELNO in its operation of the ELN.
+Risk Assessment means a Document identifying, analysing and evaluating risks to an ELNO in its operation of the ELN, including any risks associated with using a Cloud Service.

 Risk Management Framework (RMF) means the framework referred to in Operating Requirement 9.1 and includes, without limitation, a Risk Assessment and a Risk Treatment Plan.